Skip to main content

 Park History

-Saltfjellet-Svartisen was designated a national park in 1989, with the adjacent Storglomvatnet landscape protection area established simultaneously to provide buffer zone management around the park's glacier areas.
-The park's creation addressed long-standing demands for protection of the Svartisen glacier environment and the wilderness values of the Saltfjellet mountain plateau, while accommodating continued Sami reindeer herding within the boundaries.
+Saltfjellet-Svartisen was designated a national park in 1989 by royal decree, with the adjacent Storglomvatnet landscape protection area established simultaneously to provide buffer zone management around the park's glacier areas.
+[1] The park's creation addressed long-standing demands for protection of the Svartisen glacier environment and the wilderness values of the Saltfjellet mountain plateau, while accommodating continued Sami reindeer herding within the boundaries.
 Management has evolved to address increasing tourism interest in the glacier areas, climate change impacts on ice extent, and the ongoing need to protect Sami cultural heritage and grazing rights.

 Major Trails And Attractions

-The Svartisen glacier outlets provide the park's most dramatic attractions, with boat excursions across glacier-fed lakes allowing close approach to tidewater glacier fronts where ice meets water in spectacular blue formations.
-The Arctic Circle crossing is marked by a visitor center on the E6 highway at the park's eastern margin, providing a symbolic stopping point and introduction to the park's natural and cultural heritage.
+The Svartisen glacier outlets provide the park's most dramatic attractions, with boat excursions across glacier-fed lakes allowing close approach to glacier fronts where ice meets water in spectacular blue formations.
+[1] The Arctic Circle crossing is marked by a visitor centre on the E6 highway at the park's eastern margin, providing a symbolic stopping point and introduction to the park's natural and cultural heritage.
 Hiking routes traverse varied terrain from valley forests through the treeline to alpine plateaus, with DNT (Norwegian Trekking Association) cabins providing accommodation on multi-day routes through the park's interior.

 Visitor Facilities And Travel